righteousgambit/quiet-riot/README.md

 ### Prerequisites
 boto3/botocore
-Sufficient AWS credentials configured via CLI
+Sufficient AWS credentials configured via CLI (if performing AWS scan - it is still unauthenticated, but you will need to provision resources)

 ### Installation:
 First step is to have sufficient AWS credentials configured via CLI.
 If you do not have your own AWS acccount or sufficient credentials in an AWS account, Quiet Riot will not work.

 Create the virtual environment, or you can directly install the quiet_riot pkg using pip.

 For installing this package you can run the command pip install quiet-riot.
 After installing the package you can run the command quiet_riot --help

 ### Usage: